ronnyml/snowplow-wiki/technical-documentation/1-trackers/ios-tracker/iOS-Tracker.md

 The tracker should be straightforward to use if you are comfortable with iOS development; its API is modelled after Snowplow's [[Python Tracker]] so any prior experience with that tracker is helpful but not necessary.
 If you haven't already, have a look at the [[iOS Tracker Setup]] guide before continuing.

+You can also find detailed documentation for the method calls in the tracker classes available as part of the [CocoaPods documentation](http://cocoadocs.org/docsets/SnowplowTracker/).

 [Back to top](#top)

 <a name="init" />